Anti-Inflammatory Diet Plan →

 In all seriousness guys, these pesto recipes are a favorite and a must for spring or summer!
 You see, even though the weather in Utah is CRAZY – I have my tank tops ready for the 80 degree weather.
 But, I’m smart, so I also have my winter coat ready for a hard freeze.
 Yep, it totally snowed yesterday.
 What the what?!

 Anyway, I still crave foods that are fresh, light, and bright.
 And pesto falls in that category.
 Nourishment for the Spring and Summer Soul, ya know?
 So let’s ditch the heavy winter comfort food (just for now) and put some FRESH springy ingredients on our plates.
 You in?
 Okay, good, ‘cause I know you’ll LOVE the 3 herb-alicious and veggie-packed sauces I’ve got for you!
-I may be bias.
+I may be biased.

 Spring Pesto Sauce Options